Death toll climbs to 2 from stampede at GloRilla concert in New York

 “We are going to hold people accountable for what happened last night, period,” Evans said, though he cautioned that it was too early in the investigation to assign blame.
 “I intend to get to the bottom of this.”

-There was no response to emails requesting comment sent Monday to the Main Street Armory.
+There was no response to emails requesting comments sent Monday to the Main Street Armory.

 GloRilla, whose 2022 song “F.N.F.
 (Let’s Go)” with Hitkidd was nominated for a Grammy for best rap performance, tweeted that she was “praying everybody is ok.”